MelSumner/MelSumner.github.io/_posts/2026-07-24-open-letter-to-crunchyroll.md

 I’ve been a paying subscriber since 2016.

 For nearly a decade, anime has been part of my weekend routine.
-Whenever I can, I have what I jokingly call “Anime Saturdays”; they are a chance to slow down after a very long work week, settle in with a cup of coffee, and become immersed in stories I might never have encountered otherwise.
-I get to spend some time in my own escape before returning to my quasi workaholic self during the week.
+Whenever possible, Saturdays are now “Anime Saturdays”; they are a chance to slow down after long work week, settle in with a cup of coffee, and become immersed in stories I might never have encountered otherwise.
+I get to spend some time in my own escape before returning to my quasi-workaholic self during the week.

-Now, as much as I have come to enjoy it, I don’t believe anime is above criticism.
+Now, as much as I have come to enjoy it, I want to be clear that I don’t believe anime is above criticism.
 Like every storytelling medium, it contains extraordinary works alongside stories that rely on misogyny, objectification, unhealthy relationships, or themes that I personally find difficult to watch.
 I don’t believe anime is inherently better than books, film, television, or any other medium.
 What keeps me coming back is that, at its best, it tells stories that are imaginative, emotionally resonant, and deeply human.
 Among thousands of titles, there are stories worth experiencing.

-That’s why I’ve remained a subscriber for over ten years.

-This letter isn’t about the anime industry.
+But, this letter isn’t about the anime industry.
 It’s about the experience of watching anime on Crunchyroll.

-By profession, I’m a staff software engineer and I specialize in digital accessibility on applications at scale.
+By profession, I’m a staff software engineer, and I specialize in digital accessibility for applications at scale.
 I spend my days helping teams build software that more people can use.
-That companies on the Fortune 50 use.
+I work on the kind of software that companies on the Fortune 50 use.
+I'm very good at what I do, and I have been doing it for a long time.
 The thing is, after enough years doing this work, accessibility becomes part of how you experience technology.
-I may more naturally notice details that many people don’t, but I don’t consider that a burden.
+I tend to more naturally notice details that many people don’t, but I don’t consider that a burden.
 If anything, I think it’s one of the reasons I’ve been fortunate enough to become a leader in my field.

 When I sit down to watch anime, though, I’m not looking for accessibility problems.
-I’m looking for a good story.
-An escape.
-Give me a good slice-of-life or isekai and I'm delighted!
-What disappoints me isn’t that I notice quality issues—it’s that they’re so distracting they interrupt my ability to become immersed in the world the creators worked so hard to build.
+I’m looking for an immersive story.
+I want to giggle because it's silly, or cry because it's sad!
+What disappoints me isn’t that I _notice_ quality issues; it’s that they’re so distracting they interrupt my ability to become immersed in the world the creators worked so hard to build.

 The most obvious example is subtitle quality.